dxw/playbook/src/staff-handbook/when-and-where-you-work.md

 Our working hours are 10:00-18:00, Monday to Friday.
 Some people work different hours by arrangement.
 Anyone is free to do that as long as their hours of work don't make it hard for other people to get things done.
-For example, many people start earlier than 10:00 and leave earlier, which is generally fine.
+For example, many people start earlier than 10:00 and finish earlier, which is generally fine.

 Each team has a short standup every morning, where we each tell the whole team about a single thing we will get done that day.
 If you think you're going to be